sst/guide/_chapters/create-the-signup-form.md

 3. Since we have two forms we have two validation methods called `validateForm` and `validateConfirmationForm`.

-4. We are setting the `autoFocus` flags on our email and the confirmation code fields.
+4. We are setting the `autoFocus` flags on the email and the confirmation code fields.

 5. For now our `handleSubmit` and `handleConfirmationSubmit` don't do a whole lot besides setting the `isLoading` state and a dummy value for the `newUser` state.